gitter-lab/pria-ams-enamine/README.md

 ## analysis_notebooks

 Contains Jupyter notebooks that analyzes AMS and Enamine results.
+In addition to looking at number of new hits, it also analyzes the structures beteween new hits and training set hits.

 ## chtc